Pranet-Hiranandani/Valuable-Trash/README.md

 ## AI Model

-- Dataset comprises of 100 imagegs each of Plastic Bottles, Plastic Bags, Plastic Boxes, Soda Cans, Plastic Cutlery and Plastic Glasses.
+- Dataset comprises of 100 images each of Plastic Bottles, Plastic Bags, Plastic Boxes, Soda Cans, Plastic Cutlery and Plastic Glasses.
 - Used the MobileNetv2 CNN model to train the dataset.
 - Accuracy of 92% and loss of 0.19.